AIFS Au Pair in Australia Information for Parents

 What is an Au Pair?

 An Au Pair is much more than a nanny.
-By the time AIFS Au Pairs’ return home they have gained an amazing life experience, a better understanding of other cultures and have developed as individuals.
+By the time your child return home they have gained an amazing life experience, a better understanding of other cultures and have developed as individuals.
 It is also a wonderful addition to any resume!

 Application and Interview

-Applying to Au Pair in Australia will involve completing an online application, paying a deposit and attending an interview with a trained AIFS Interviewer.
+Applying to Au Pair in Australia will involve completing an online application, paying a deposit and having an interview with a trained AIFS Interviewer.

-As part of the application process our Interviewers assess that an Applicant possesses the skills, experience, maturity and ability to participate on the program.
-Interviewers generally conduct interviews in their own time with most interviews taking place local to the Interviewer’s area or via Skype.
+As part of the application process our Interviewers assess appropriate skills, experience, maturity and ability to participate on the program.
+Interviewers generally conduct interviews in their own time with most interviews taking place in a local coffee shop or via Skype.

 Most Au Pairs are placed with a Host Family for a minimum of 6 months unless a longer period is requested at the time of application.
 All families who participate on our program are required to complete a detailed application, provide references (which are checked by our team) and provide police checks for any person over the age of 18 who will be residing in the home during the placement.